WHTZ

-WHTZ (100.3 FM) is a commercial contemporary hit radio station licensed to Newark, New Jersey, and broadcasting to the New York metropolitan area.
+WHTZ (100.3 FM) is a commercial contemporary hit radio station licensed to Newark, New Jersey, United States, and broadcasting to the New York metropolitan area.
 It is owned by iHeartMedia.
 WHTZ is the flagship station for Elvis Duran and the Morning Show.
 WHTZ's studios are located at 125 West 55th Street in Midtown Manhattan, while the station's transmitter is located at the Empire State Building.

 In addition to a standard analog transmission, WHTZ broadcasts in the HD Radio format, and streams online via iHeartRadio.
 From 2001 to June 18, 2020, the station was additionally simulcast on SiriusXM satellite radio channel 12; the station remained available on its streaming service until 2022.

 History

 Prior use of 100.3 MHz in New York City

 The first station to operate on 100.3 MHz was New York's fourth FM radio station, which signed on the air June 1, 1942, as W63NY at 46.3 MHz in the old FM band.
 The station, which had become WHNF when it moved to 100.3, was co-owned with WHN and played easy listening music.
 After WHN changed its call sign to WMGM in 1948, WHNF followed suit by changing their call letters to WMGM-FM.
 The station shut down in February 1955, and surrendered its license to the Federal Communications Commission.